When my first child was born, I was so scared of him that whenever a diaper had to be changed, I pushed a button for the hospital nurse.

 Once we got home, life without a nurse button proved to be as topsy-turvy as I feared.
 I felt as if somebody had thrown a bomb into my hands and said, “You have 60 seconds to figure out how it works.
 Otherwise, we all will blow up!”

 So I did what I always do when I need to clear my mind.
 I got out my yoga mat.
-Doing yoga a week after a C-section doesn’t seem like the correct thing to do, but it got me what I wanted – a calm mind.
+Doing yoga as soon as you get home from the hospital doesn’t seem like the correct thing to do, but it got me what I wanted – a calm mind.

+Homeschooling was something that very slowly evolved out of watching my children learn.
 Day by day, minute by minute, I was witnessing the power of kid’s minds in action.
-They would go for a walk with a soup spoon and bang it on every surface—tree, fence, telephone pole, and playground swing—tilting their heads to the side thoughtfully.
-What were they learning?
+They were learning with enthusiasm and confidence.
+Nothing was off limits.

 They would spend hours absorbed in a project of their interest—building a swimming pool in our backyard, tying sticks together to build a house of sticks, constructing a complex system of pulleys to transport their muddy clothes from the back door up to the laundry room without touching them once with their hands.
 That complete absorption and unwavering dedication came easily, naturally.
-It was fun.
+They were learning boldly, experimentally, passionately.

 That’s what I wanted for them.